 27 OCTOBER, 1918 – MONTE PERTICA

-27 October 1918, Mount Pertica is the defensive bulwark that defends the frontline of Mount Grappa.
-The mountain, 1,549 meters heigh, has been one of the peaks that Italians and Austrians have fought for the most and, after the breach of Caporetto-Kobarid, the frontline is firm on river Piave.
-Conquered and lost over and over again during the year by the Austrians, the Mount is now in the hands of Italians.
+27 October 1918: Mount Pertica is the defensive bulwark at the Mount Grappa frontline.
+Italians and Austrians have fought for the 1,549-meters heigh mountain more than for any other and, after the Caporetto-Kobarid breach, the frontline is firm on the Piave.
+In 1918, the Austrians conquer and loss the Pertica over and over again during the year: this time it is in Italian hands.

-The war is coming to its end.
-The Austrian-Hungarian double monarchy is falling apart, under the assault of nationalisms.
-A glorious Empire that wrote the history of Europe, establishing the first State above nationality thanks to tolerance is imploding; overwhelmed by the totalitarian ideologies that have emerged in the terrible massacre that is war.
-And what remains of its victorious army, which has defeated the enemy on the battlefield, now is quickly, dissolving.
+The war is ending.
+The Austrian-Hungarian double monarchy is falling apart, assaulted by many nationalisms.
+The glorious Empire that wrote the history of Europe, the unique tolerant State above nationality, is imploding; the totalitarian ideologies emerging from the terrible massacre that is war are overwhelming it.
+And the victorious Austrian-Hungarian armies, never defeated on the battlefield, are dissolving quickly.

 The situation on the Italian front is worsening.
-The divisions, disbanded, start to retreat.
-Czechs, Slovaks, Hungarians, Slovenes, Polish, Ukrainians, Ruthenians, Serbs, and Croats want to go back home, in the new Nations that are rising after the fall of the Empire.
+The divisions, disbanded, are retreating.
+Czechs, Slovaks, Hungarians, Slovenes, Polish, Ukrainians, Ruthenians, Serbs, and Croats, all want to return home, in the new Nations that are rising from the ashes of the Empire.

-Only a few divisions stand firm, holding the frontline without giving up, to the end.
-Among them is the glorious 7th Infantry Regiment Khevenhüller.
-The undefeated Regiment, one of the most decorated of the Austro-Hungarian army, is ready to fight, alone, the last battle: the attack to Mount Pertica.
+The glorious 7th Infantry Regiment Khevenhüller is one of them.
+It is an undefeated Regiment, one of the most decorated of the Austro-Hungarian army, and it is ready to fight, alone, its last battle: the attack to Mount Pertica.

-But now this peak, conquered with such an harsh fight, must be defended from the immediate Italian counterattacks.
-The first ones are repelled by the fire of the heavy machine-guns that the Khevenhüller succeeded in bringing on the peak.
-However, without reinforcements and running out of ammunitions, the men of the 7th Regiment must start drawing back.
-At 10.30AM the Italian Alpini conquer the old positions once again.
+The Khevenhüller repel the first Italian wave using the heavy machine-guns brought they have brought on the peak.
+However, without reinforcements, running out of ammunitions, the men of the 7th Regiment must draw back.
+At 10.30AM the Italian Alpini take the Pertica once again.

-On 27 October, 1918, on Munt Pertica, the 7th Regiment Khevenhüller loses 862 men and 35 officers: two-thirds of its forces.
-The indomitable soldiers who, instead of retreating, preferred fighting to death in defence of the honour of their flag, have written the last, glorious page of the Imperial-Royal Austro-Hungarian army.
+On 27 October, 1918, on Mount Pertica, the 7th Regiment Khevenhüller loses 862 men and 35 officers: two-thirds of its remaining forces.
+The indomitable soldiers who, instead of retreating, fought to death for the honor of their flag have written the last, glorious page of the Imperial-Royal army of Austria-Hungary.